SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/03-renterd-config-seed.png)

-Next you will be asked to create a new password.
+Next, you will be asked to create a new password.
 This password is used to access the `renterd` web UI.

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/04-renterd-admin-password.png)

 Once you have created your admin password, you will now be asked if you would like to configure your S3 settings.
 If you don't intend to use S3, you can skip this step by typing `no`.
-For the purpose of this guide we will configure our S3 settings by typing `yes`.
+For the purpose of this guide, we will configure our S3 settings by typing `yes`.

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/05-renterd-config-s3.png)

-Next you will be asked to configure which port you would like your S3 endpoint to run on.
-If there is a specific port you would like to use you can enter it now, or hit enter to keep the default port of `8080`.
+Next, you will be asked to configure which port you would like your S3 endpoint to run on.
+If there is a specific port you would like to use, you can enter it now or hit enter to keep the default port of `8080`.

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/06-renterd-config-s3-endpoint.png)